tamas-p/hisma/packages/hisma/README.md

 Let's create something more useful than our previous example: a light machine.
 This (rather typical) state machine example declares a machine with two states: `on` and `off` and user will be able to switch between these states with the `turnOn` and `turnOff` events.

-First crete enums that represent states, events and transitions
+First create enums that represent states, events and transitions

 ```dart
 enum S { on, off }